 Consequently, business associates and covered entities are free to assess their individual conditions, and then come up with their own favorite methods of applying addressable specifications.

-Read further to understand HIPAA requirements for backup:
+Read further to understand HIPAA-compliant cloud backup: